Welcome

 Any student not in their assigned seat when the bell rings for class will be considered tardy and the appropriate disciplinary actions will be taken (See Discipline Policy)

-Hallway Policies:
+Hallway Policy:

 Technology Policy: